Skip to main content

 Assessment Strategy

--threshold - C A threshold student should have a basic knowledge of the essential facts and key concepts in the chosen research area.
-The research proposal, the oral presentation, conference poster and response to comments letter should demonstrate an ability to analyse the literature, to plan, conduct and analyse the research to present it into a coherent argument -good -B A good student should have a thorough factual knowledge of all aspects across of the project and how it relates to the chosen research area.
-The oral presentation, poster and response to comments letter should demonstrate an ability to think critically about the subject and to relate the research undertaken to the wider subject area. -excellent -A An excellent student should have a detailed and conceptual knowledge of the subject and the ability to design and write-up research highly original to the area of chosen study.
+-threshold -A threshold student should have a basic knowledge of the essential facts and key concepts in the chosen research area.
+The research proposal, the oral presentation, conference poster and response to comments letter should demonstrate an ability to analyse the literature, to plan, conduct and analyse the research to present it into a coherent argument -good -A good student should have a thorough factual knowledge of all aspects across of the project and how it relates to the chosen research area.
+The oral presentation, poster and response to comments letter should demonstrate an ability to think critically about the subject and to relate the research undertaken to the wider subject area. -excellent -An excellent student should have a detailed and conceptual knowledge of the subject and the ability to design and write-up research highly original to the area of chosen study.
 The oral presentation, poster and response to comments letter should demonstrate an ability to not only think critically about the subject but also a thorough understanding of the novelty of the research undertaken.
 The whole dissertation or its parts should be at the level of publishable original scientific manuscripts ready to be submitted to a peer-reviewed journal after some modifications.

 Learning Outcomes